 Is your Internet Service Provider on IPv6?
 If not, then it is time you change your ISP or purchase IPv6 address space for your business.
-IPv6 will bring a great deal of positive technological advancements for your business.
+IPv6 will bring a great deal of positive technological advancements to your business.

 Leading telecom companies, software development giants, and Mobile manufacturers have all been advocating the adoption of IPv6.
 The WWDC (Worldwide Developers Conference) hosted by Apple was held from June 7th to 11th June 2021.
 At the conference, Apple will be launching new models and app versions of Mac, iPad, iPhone, Air pods, Apple TV, Mac OS, and many more.
 Too bad if you are a developer and do not have IPv6, since all software and hardware by Apple is now supported by IPv6 only.